-Carmel Beach is an excellent spot for surfing, while Carmel River State Beach is great for scuba divers.
+Carmel Beach is an excellent spot for surfing, while Carmel River State Beach is great for scuba divers or even snorkeling.

 Also, check out Point Lobos State Natural Reserve, where you might spot sea animals.
 Altogether, the beaches in Carmel are quiet and breathtaking.

 It is also the perfect spot to stop on your Californian road trip.

 South of San Francisco, Half Moon Bay is the perfect northern California coastal town.

 It has a historic downtown with tons of shops and restaurants to explore.
 Above that, Half Moon Bay has amazing beaches, trails, and great surfing spots.